Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wyoming's games this season have gone over 48 points five of 10 times.
+- Wyoming has combined with its opponents to score more than 48 points in five of 10 games this season.

-- Hawaii and its opponents have combined to score more than 48 points in eight of 11 games this season.
+- Hawaii's games have gone over 48 points in eight of 11 chances this season.

-- The two teams combine to score 52 points per game, four more than the total in this contest.
+- Saturday's total is four points lower than the two team's combined 52 points per game average.

-- This contest's total is 5.9 points fewer than the 53.9 these two squads combine to give up per game in 2021.
+- This contest's total is 5.9 points lower than the 53.9 these two squads combine to give up per game in 2021.

-- The average total in Cowboys games this season is 47.4, 0.6 points fewer than Saturday's over/under of 48 .
+- The 48-point over/under for this game is 12.8 points below the 60.8 points per game average total in Rainbow Warriors games this season.

-- In 2021, games involving the Rainbow Warriors have averaged a total of 60.8 points, 12.8 more than the set total in this contest.

 Wyoming Stats and Trends